DigitalHumanitiesCraft/crown/README.md

 Another script, **datafields-to-ontology.py**, extracts mappings from the datafields spreadsheet.
 This process likely involves insights from domain experts to develop the complete RDF data model.
 This specific, lightweight **application ontology** is crucial for organizing the RDF data for the CROWN project.
 Furthermore, it defines how to link to additional ontologies like CIDOC-CRM, helping to ensure the project aligns with broader cultural heritage documentation standards.

+Finally the **thesaurus-to-rdf.py script** creates the SKOS concepts that are needed.

+What could also be implemented at this point is validation by SHACL, i.e. mapping SHACL constraints from the Excel data fields to implement a validation mechanism for RDF generation.
+However, this was not part of the funded project.

 The RDF data and the application ontology together describe all the information about the CROWN project, or any other project represented in TMS.
 This data can be used directly in a triple store, or archived and published in a research data **repository**.

 ## TMS and Export